stubafrica/support-legacy/index.markdown

 subtitle: We're here to help
 ---

-Stub is a financial management platform for smart businesses.
-We take care of your money so that you can focus on your business.
+<p class="callout">Stub is a financial management platform for smart businesses.
+We take care of your money so that you can focus on your business. </p>

 - [Getting Started](google.com)
 - Using Stub